m-hasan-n/roundabout/README.md

 train.py
 ```

-To test a trained model, first create an 'outfiles' directory, then run:
+To test a trained model, first create an 'eval_res' directory, then run:
 ```
 evaluate.py
 ```
 which will load and test the trained model defined by the selected model arguments.
+The RMSE results will be saved as csv files to the 'eval_res' directory.

 ## Citation
 If you find this code useful for your research, please cite [our work](http://arxiv.org/):